Vehicle-ramming attack

 The 2017 Stockholm truck attack killed five.

 The 2008 Jerusalem bulldozer attack killed three.

 A vehicle-ramming attack, also known as a vehicle as a weapon or VAW attack, is an assault in which a perpetrator deliberately rams a vehicle into a building, people, or another vehicle.
 According to Stratfor Global Intelligence analysts, this attack represents a relatively new militant tactic that could prove more difficult to prevent than suicide bombings.

-Deliberate vehicle-ramming into a crowd of people is a tactic used by terrorists, becoming a major terrorist tactic in the 2010s because it requires little skill to perpetrate, cars and trucks are widely available, and it has the potential to cause significant casualties.
+Deliberate vehicle-ramming into a crowd of people is a tactic used by terrorists, becoming a major terrorist tactic in the 2010s because it requires relatively little skill to perpetrate, motor vehicles are widely available, and it has the potential to cause significant casualties.
 Deliberate vehicle-ramming has also been carried out in the course of other types of crimes, including road rage incidents.
 Deliberate vehicle-ramming incidents have also sometimes been ascribed to the driver's psychiatric disorder.
 (Note: Accidental vehicle ramming causing multiple deaths or injuries to pedestrians or others also occurs, although rarely.
 Some causes of such accidental mass-casualty vehicular ramming include drunk and drug–impaired driving, or underlying conditions such as dementia, narcolepsy, or epilepsy.
 See also sudden unintended acceleration.)

 Vehicles have also been used by attackers to breach buildings with locked gates, before detonating explosives, as in the Saint-Quentin-Fallavier attack.